bradfa/beaglebone_pinmux_tables/README.md

-# Beaglebone Pin Mux Tables
+# BeagleBone Pin Mux Tables

-The [Beaglebone SRM][1] has the pin mux settings in it but they are spread across many pages and are difficult to read or supply changes to.
+The [BeagleBone SRM][1] has the pin mux settings in it but they are spread across many pages and are difficult to read or supply changes to.
 A few intrepid folks have tried to make Excel sheets that are easier to use but then submitting changes is hard.